dwd/Metre/FAQ.md

 Does Metre pass through all traffic unchanged?
 ----

-Currently, yes - although the outer stanza element itself is re-rendered.
+By default, yes - although the outer stanza element itself is re-rendered.

-However, this will change - it's intended to ultimately filter traffic and even respond to some on behalf of internal servers.
+However, this can change - it's intended to ultimately filter traffic and even respond to some on behalf of internal servers.

 There is limited support for this now, see [FILTERS](FILTERS.md)